Medical expert of the article

 - Subfebrile temperature.

-- Multiple signs similar to the symptoms of rickets - softening of the bone tissue, characteristic protruding frontal and parietal mounds of the skull, flat occiput, curvature of the legs, bloating, baldness.
+- Multiple signs similar to the symptoms of rickets - softening of bone tissue, characteristic protruding frontal and parietal tubercles of the skull, flat back of the head, curvature of the legs, bloating, baldness.

 - Chronic renal failure.